Venetian Sultanas in the Harem Venice, Italy

 “I really don’t know,” I replied, with a shrug of my shoulders, “the archives only write of her return.
 I guess she remarried, too.”

-I continued to speak of Nûr Banû, who was beautiful, smart, ready to convert her faith, had learned to speak exquisite Turkish and mastered the etiquette of the Ottoman court, become a virtuoso at playing the lute and serving coffee.
+I continued to speak of Nûr Banû, who was beautiful, smart, ready to convert her faith, had learned to speak exquisite Turkish and mastered the etiquette of the Ottoman court, becoming a virtuoso at playing the lute and serving coffee.
 All these ensured her meeting the Sultan in his mother’s quarters, as she had become a ‘favourite’.
-Saying all this, I let Sir Henry dream about the harem at the Top Kapi, where he had never been, and I let him envisage the kiosk of the Sultan Murat III, amongst the most beautiful of the Seraglio, with its enamelled tiles and gorgeous fountain built into the wall, where the water gurgled cheerfully in order to drown out all other whispers.
+Saying all this, I let Sir Henry dream about the harem at the Topkapi, where he had never been, and I let him envisage the kiosk of the Sultan Murat III, amongst the most beautiful of the Seraglio, with its enamelled tiles and gorgeous fountain built into the wall, where the water gurgled cheerfully to drown out all other whispers.

 Barbara Athanassiadis